ocastilloreyes/petgem/doc/source/Features.rst

 --------------------
 The HPC goal of the PETGEM involves using cutting-edge architectures.
-To that goal, the code is implemented in current state-of-the-art platforms such as Intel Xeon Platinum, Intel Haswell and Intel Xeon Phi processors, which offer high performance, flexibility, and power efficiency.
+To that goal, the code is implemented in current state-of-the-art platforms such as Intel Xeon Platinum processors from the Skylake generation, Intel Haswell and Intel Xeon Phi processors, which offer high-performance, flexibility, and power efficiency.
 Nevertheless, PETGEM support older architectures such as SandyBridge, for the sake of usability and to be able to compare performance.